MPhil in Latin American Studies

 • Regular attendance, preparation of the weekly readings, and active participation in seminar discussions;

-• Delivery of a 15-minutes long presentation;
+• Delivery of a 7-10 minute long presentation on a key-concept;

 • Submission of two written essays of no more than 2000 words;